-In the solid phase, the CH_3I molecule is not a free rotor but rather is confined in a potential well.
+In the solid phase, the $CH_3I$ molecule is not a free rotor but rather behaves as a single particle confined in a potential well.
 The existence and characteristics of the potential well are a consequence of the molecule's local environment, and the motion of the molecule is a direct consequence of this confining potential.
 Since inelastic neutron scattering probes the motion of the molecules (dominated by the H atoms in the molecules), then we should be able to extract information about the confining potential from the neutron scattering data.